Imrajon23/Expo-Inventory-Management-app-in-React-Native/README.md

 React Native Framework, Google firebass to setup the database, expo toolchain as emulator, LocalAuthentication Expo SDK API for biometric sign in, react-native-router-flux for routing our apps screens and simulating them, react-native-element for designing the UI.

 Specifications
+Steps:

-Clone the repository to your local computer.
+1. Clone the repository to your local computer.
-Move into the local folder for the repository.
+2. Move into the local folder for the repository.
-Run npm install to install all the dependencies. npm install --save firebase library in project directory. npm install --save native-base. react-native link, in project folder to install UI toolkit. npm install --save react-native-router-flux in project directory.
+3. Run npm install to install all the dependencies.
+4. npm install --save firebase library in project directory.
+5. npm install --save native-base.
+6. react-native link, in project folder to install UI toolkit.
+7. npm install --save react-native-router-flux in project directory.
-Install EXPO app from play store in your mobile device.
+8. Install EXPO app from play store in your mobile device.
-Run expo start to start the packager.
+9. Run expo start to start the packager.

 CONSTRAINTS